Copyright Guide for Thesis Preparation

 Consider filling out and including a copy of the Scholarly Publishing and Academic Resources Coalition (SPARC) Author Addendum with your publishing agreement.
 The Author Addendum is a form you can submit to your publisher which states that you want to retain the copyright for your work.

 Keep your publishing agreement/waiver and all correspondence with the publisher on file as they are proof that you have permission to use the material in your thesis.

 Finally, familiarize yourself with the section on the Manuscript-Based Thesis in the Thesis Preparation and Thesis Examination Regulations guide (pp. 9-11).

-“34.
-Upon submission of a thesis by a graduate student, the graduate student shall be deemed to have granted the University a non-exclusive, royalty free license to reproduce, archive, preserve, conserve, communicate to the public by telecommunication or on the internet, loan, distribute the thesis worldwide for non-commercial purposes, in any format including electronic.
-In the event of a deferment of a thesis for distribution or publication, it is understood that the University’s license to communicate, loan and/or distribute shall only take effect as of the expiry of the agreed upon deferment period.”
+34. Upon submission of a thesis by a graduate student, the graduate student shall be deemed to have granted the University a non-exclusive, royalty free licence to reproduce, archive, preserve, conserve, communicate to the public by telecommunication or on the internet, loan, distribute the thesis worldwide for non-commercial purposes, in any format including electronic.
+In the event of a deferment of a thesis for distribution or publication, it is understood that the University’s licence to communicate, loan and/or distribute shall only take effect as of the expiry of the agreed upon deferment period.

 This Guide has provided a summary of the copyright issues to be aware of while preparing your thesis.
 The websites and documents that have been referenced in this Guide may be helpful in giving you more information about particular topics.

 Different disciplines have their own accepted practices.
 Academic integrity and authorship practices in your discipline may provide more important constraints to using copyright protected works than the Copyright Act.
 Also, understanding how copyright functions is fundamental when considering using protected works.
 It is highly recommended that you consider such norms and issues, in consultation with your thesis supervisor, as early as possible while you write your thesis.